 Energy-Saving Home Improvements

-Making your home more energy-efficient can help you score a tax credit known as the residential energy efficient property credit.
-Currently, you can get a 30% credit for qualified solar electric systems and solar water heaters.
+Making your home more energy-efficient can help you score a tax credit known as the Energy Efficient Home Improvement Credit.
+Currently, you can get a 30% credit up to a certain amount for improvements, such as solar doors and windows.
 Along with saving money on your tax bill, you can do your part to help the environment by taking advantage.

 Military Reserve Travel Costs